mbarrin/gwarr/README.md

 # Features

 * Updates messages for certain state changes (added -> grabbed -> deleted)
- * This is managed via a very dumb inmemory cache that writes to disk on update, and it attempted to be read at boot
+ * Redis is used as the cache now.
+(There might be some bugs)
 * Emojis :star:
 * Links back to your \*arr instance
 * Adds some (currently very limited) metadata to the message